 - Smoky Gentlemen's Club: The Temple Club, a hangout for off-duty Templars.
 These days, it's more commonly frequented by the "Old Guard" Templars; the more liberal members prefer the Horned God.

-- Torture Cellar: While the Illuminati use holographic projections and the Dragon straw dummies, the Templars chain demons up to train their initiates in weapon skills.
+- Torture Cellar: While the Illuminati use holographic projections and the Dragon straw dummies, the Templars chain actual demons up to train their initiates in weapon skills.

-You should know that I am eternally busy, but for my sins I prefer a more civilised mode of correspondence than “r sonnac at the templars dot org.”
+You should know that I am eternally busy, but for my sins I prefer a more civilized mode of correspondence than “r sonnac at the templars dot org.”
 So, while my time is limited, my door will always be cautiously ajar.Dignified, affable, and occasionally quite sarcastic, Richard Sonnac is not only an administrator among the Templars, but the public face of the "New Templars," ushering new blood into an ancient society.
 Serving as your liaison, he provides mission briefings and information on the Secret World, espousing the virtues of the Templars and their place in securing humankind's salvation.

 Voiced by: Jimmy Akingbola

 - As the Good Book Says...: Sonnac will occasionally add an appropriate Biblical quote to his text messages, though sometimes he'll just as gladly use a quote from classical poetry - Dante being a favourite.
 The Bees make fun of this tendency in their own text messages, mockingly referring to him as "Mr Noble, Mr Right, Mr "Quote Some Ancient Knight." "

 - Big Good: Well, as much as you can be in a primarily Grey and Grey Morality setting.

 - Deadpan Snarker: Much like Kirsten Geary, he often tends to provide a great deal of sarcastic remarks during text messages.